 That doesn’t mean you’re stuck with a large, expensive hot air oven if you need to dry a thicker coating.
 Depending on your application, a company that’s knowledgeable and experienced with both IR and hot air can come up with the right combination of technologies to produce good results for you.

 Turn to the experts for the right IR-Air combination design

 There are many types of infrared heaters and they generate energy at different wavelengths.
 By tuning the wavelength of the energy to the best absorption wavelength of the product being heated, you get very high rates of energy transfer, making the process very efficient.

-With this knowledge and experience, engineers at Radiant Energy Systems are able to design ovens using the heater that is most appropriate for a given application.
+With this knowledge and experience, engineers at IR Thermal Systems are able to design ovens using the heater that is most appropriate for a given application.
 The result is a system that is compact and very energy efficient.

 For the right application, IR-air combination can be the perfect way to save space, save money, and increase throughput.
 But all vendors are not equally knowledgeable in both types of technology.